Evaluating the Renal and Splenic Protective Effects of Grape Seed Proanthocyanidin Extract in Diethylnitrosamine-Induced Male Sprague Dawle

 Abstract

-Proanthocyanidin extract (GSPE) extracted from grape seeds is a rich and diverse source of proanthocyanidins, which have demonstrated beneficial effects on various physiological processes.
-The objective of this study was to assess the impact of proanthocyanidins on renal and splenic conditions induced by diethyl nitrosamine (DEN) in rats.
-Four groups of eight-week-old male Sprague Dawley (S.D) rats were established: the first group served as the normal control, the second group was administered DEN at a dose of 200 mg/kg intraperitoneally (IP), the third group received the same DEN dose as the second group followed by GSPE administered via intragastric lavage (300 mg/kg body weight per day), and the fourth group received 300 mg/kg body weight per day of GSPE by intragastric administration.
-The results revealed a significant decrease in albumin (Alb) and total protein (TP) levels in the DEN group, while treatment with GSPE led to an improvement or normalization of these parameters.
-In the DEN group, urea (Ur) and creatinine (Cr) levels were significantly elevated, and GSPE treatment resulted in an improvement or restoration of these values to normal levels.
-Significant elevations were observed in alanine aminotransferase (ALT), aspartate aminotransferase (AST), and total bilirubin (TB) levels.
-Treatment with GSPE showed improvement in kidney tissues upon microscopic examination.
-In the DEN group, there was evidence of glomerular shrinkage with a wide capsular gap and debris in the renal tubule lumen.
-Additionally, the spleen tissue exhibited poorly defined boundaries, congestion in the splenic artery, and reduced cellularity of the red pulp when examined microscopically in the DEN group; however, significant improvements were noted in the GSPE-treated group.
+Proanthocyanidin extract (GSPE), obtained from grape seeds, is a rich and diverse source of proanthocyanidins, which have been demonstrated to exhibit beneficial effects on a variety of physiological processes.
+The objective of this study was to investigate the renoprotective and plenoprotective effects of grape seed proanthocyanidin against toxicity induced by Diethy-lnitrosamine (DEN) in rats.
+Twenty-four adult male Sprague Dawley rats were randomly assigned to four groups, with six rats per group.
+The first group served as the normal control and received intraperitoneal (IP) injections of physiological saline.
+The second group was administered DEN at a dose of 200 mg/kg/body weight.
+The third group received the same dose of DEN as the second group, followed by daily intragastric lavage administration of GSPE (300 mg/kg body weight).
+Lastly, the fourth group received daily intragastric administration of GSPE at a dose of 300 mg/kg body weight.
+The results of this study revealed a significant decrease in serum albumin and total protein levels in the DEN-treated group, while treatment with GSPE led to an improvement or normalization of these biochemical parameters.
+In the DEN-only group, serum urea and creatinine levels were found to be significantly elevated, and GSPE treatment resulted in an improvement with restoration of these renal function markers to normal levels.
+Additionally, there were significant elevations observed in the activities of alanine aminotransferase (ALT) and aspartate aminotransferase (AST), as well as total bilirubin (TB) levels in the DEN-treated group.
+Notably, GSPE treatment exhibited a protective effect, showing improvements in these hepatic function indicators.
+Microscopic examination of the kidney tissues revealed evidence of glomerular shrinkage with a wide capsular gap and debris in the renal tubule lumen in the DEN-treated group, while GSPE treatment showed improvement in the renal histological architecture.
+Additionally, microscopic examination of the spleen tissue revealed poorly defined boundaries, congestion in the splenic artery, and reduced cellularity of the red pulp in the DEN-treated group.
+However, the group receiving GSPE treatment exhibited significant improvements in the splenic histological architecture, with a restoration of the normal splenic tissue organization and vasculature when compared to the DEN-only group.

 Keywords